 Once we got there ala train ride and a lot of walking, it was nothing but lines everywhere.
 Lines for food, lines for merch, you name it.
 My father and I eventually got seated and we waited for the show to start.
 Once the show began...
 I can hardly put in words.
 It was such an experience that I wouldn't trade anything for.
 My dream became a reality through some random stroke of luck.
-I suppose the only negative thing about it, aside from the lack of "Battery" as the finale, is that now I need to find a new dream concert.
-Oh!
-And the wait for the CD of the show to come out.
-The wait for that is awful.
+Yet in spit of all of that, I still felt something was missing.
+Maybe it was because I overhyped it, maybe it was because I expected a bonus finale song ("Battery") for the 5th Members and I didn't get it and it just ended with the stock "Enter Sandman" finale that I didn't think was special.
+Or hell, maybe it was because I wanted to stand and sing along like how I was used to with Metallica shows, but instead I was forced into sitting and not singing (my choice) due to audio issues I noticed while they were playing.
+I don't know.
+What I do know is that it was a once in my lifetime opportunity that I wouldn't trade for anything.
+I have no regrets going to this show... aside from maybe having to find a new pie in the sky concert I need to go to.
+But that can be easily fixed with due time.